OverengineeredOne/Docs/developer-guide/src/yew.md

 }
 ```

-The `function_component()` macro creates a functional component with the name being the identifier
+The `function_component()` macro creates a component, in this case with the name `App`.
+Function
-name passed in as an argument.
-Function components are a simplivied version of a normal component.
-They render what every they return.
-In our case we return the JSX like markup within the html
-macro.
+components are a simplified components.
+They return a JSX like syntax and this is exactly what is
+rendered.

 A couple things to note about the html macro.
-* Expressions must be wrapped in curly braces `{ }`
+* Expressions can be used but must be wrapped in curly braces `{ }`
 * There must only be one root node.
 You can wrap them in a fragment `<></>`

 Before we can see what this looks like in the browser let's make sure we add `index.html` to
 the root of the project.
+This is still a webpage and just like in React, we still have to define
+a index.html to serve to the client.

 ```rust,ignore
 <!DOCTYPE html>